Netbeheer-Nederland/cim-to-linkml/README.md

 ## Running `cim2linkml`

 #### From within the virtual environment
-Activate your virtual environment and you should be able to use the `cim2linkml` script.
+Activate your virtual environment, and you should be able to use the `cim2linkml` script.

 ```
 $ poetry shell